-“Are you sure this path is a short-cut?” she asked, ten paces behind Freddie uphill, and lagging further each second.
+“Are you sure this path is a short-cut?” she asked, ten paces behind Freddie, and lagging further each second.
 Her feet, clad only in formerly-beige-but-now-mucky-brown Birkenstock clogs, were not faring well—and Divya had made sure to point this out at almost every step through the forest.

 “Of course it’s a short-cut.”
 Freddie laughed as if to say Divya was ridiculous for suspecting otherwise.
 She did not mention, that “this path” wasn’t actually a path at all but rather an ephemeral stream that tended to fill with mosquitos in the summer.